brooklabteam/spillover-virulence/figure-3/within-host-scaling.md

 We see that are predictions are fairly accurate in terms of relative rank - we over-predict the virulence of Primates and under-predict the virulence of Carnivores.

-However, when we plot against a different dataset with rabies excluded from the Guth et al. 2022 dataset, we find that our predictions align even better, here across the whole dataset (note that this is Fig. S5 of the Supplementary Information Appendix):
+We can also plot these predictions from complete tolerance assumptions, here replicating Fig. S4 of the Supplementary Information Appendix:

 <img src="brief/Fig14.png" alt = "Example Fig. 14" width="500">

-And we can plot these predictions from complete tolerance assumptions, here with rabies included across the whole dataset (Fig. S4 of the Supplementary Information Appendix):
+However, when we plot against a different dataset with rabies excluded from the Guth et al. 2022 dataset, we find that our predictions align even better, here across the whole dataset (note that this is Fig. S5A of the Supplementary Information Appendix):

 <img src="brief/Fig15.png" alt = "Example Fig. 15" width="500">

-And here with rabies excluded as well (Fig. S6 of the Supplementary Information Appendix):
+And here under complete tolerance assumptions with rabies excluded as well (Fig. S5B of the Supplementary Information Appendix):

 <img src="brief/Fig16.png" alt = "Example Fig. 16" width="500">